-100+ Basic Japanese Words for Beginners to Learn
+100+ Basic Japanese Words to Learn

-100+ Basic Japanese Words for Beginners to Learn
+100+ Basic Japanese Words to Learn

 Learning Japanese can feel overwhelming at first, but mastering basic greetings and essential vocabulary is a great way to ease into your studies.
 Whether you’re planning a trip to Japan, interacting with Japanese speakers, or just curious about the language, these words and phrases will help you build a solid foundation.
 But what are the first 100 Japanese words you need to learn?
-In this guide, we’ve gathered over 100 of the most useful Japanese words for beginners.
+In this guide, we’ve gathered the most useful Japanese words for beginners.

 Download our basic Japanese words cheat sheet!